 I am expecting to see more episodes like this, especially during the first season when they were still feeling out the format, and the best part is, these type of episodes will be the easiest to break down because it's super easy to summarize a song in just one sentence.

 And with that, I give you The Wicker Breakdown of Episode 2:

-- Finally something funny!!!
+Finally something funny!!!
 The comedy came from a sketch about Paul Simon being challenged to a game of 1 on 1 basketball by NBA player Connie Hawk.
-It was interesting to see Al Michaels so early in the show but what was really funny was just how small Paul Simon is and how good and intense he was at playing basketball.
+It was interesting to see Al Michaels so early in the show but what was really funny was just how small Paul Simon is and how that didn’t stop him from playing so well and intense as he rushed around the court with someone who was twice his size.
 Simon's 70s look also got a chuckle or two out of me.
 Mainly I was happy just to be seeing a sketch.

-- Finally, Paul Simon was rewarded a trophy by Bill Bradley for his 1 on 1 win in the earlier sketch.
+Finally, Paul Simon was rewarded with a trophy by Bill Bradley for his 1 on 1 win in the earlier sketch.

 Again, not my favorite episode of the two that I've watched so far but I'm glad to have seen it and appreciate the music performances, I just wanted to see more comedy like my favorite sketch of the episode which was Paul Simon play 1 on 1 against Connie Hawk.